For the Curious

 In 2006, Custer's observatory was crowned with a brand-new 22-foot galvanized steel dome.
 You can see the dome raising video here.

-While staying in Peconic, Einstein wrote an impotant, and famous, letter to F.D.
+However, for something far more importnat (not to mention true) while staying in Peconic, Einstein wrote an important, and famous, letter to F.D.
 Roosevelt.